-It’s a common myth that employee monitoring software is for spying on employees and micromanaging how they spend their time at work.
+It’s a common myth that employee and computer monitoring software is for spying on employees and micromanaging how they spend their time at work.
 In reality monitoring employee computer activity provides companies with the insights they need to understand how their workforce operates.
 In this article I’ll provide you with examples of how organizations use employee monitoring data to improve their business intelligence.

 Free White Paper